Rote Ndao Regency

 Rote Ndao Regency is a regency in East Nusa Tenggara province of Indonesia, consisting primarily of the island of Rote, situated south-west of the western tip of West Timor with an area of 978.54 km2, together with minor offshore islands including Usu (19.4 km2), Ndana (13.83 km2), Ndao, Landu and Nuse; the total area including the minor offshore islands is 1,280.10 km2.
 The regency seat is in the village of Ba'a (or Baadale), which is situated in Lobalain District.
-The population of the Regency was 119,908 as of the 2010 census and 143,764 at the 2020 Census; the official estimate as at mid 2021 was 145,972.
+The population of the Regency was 119,908 as of the 2010 census and 143,764 at the 2020 Census; the official estimate as at mid 2024 was 152,950 (comprising 76,968 males and 75,982 females).

 History

-Established in 2002 under Law (Undang-Undang) RI No.9 dated 10 April 2002, it was previously a part of Kupang Regency.
+Created under Law (Undang-Undang) RI No.9 of 2002, Rote Ndao Regency was established with effect from 10 April 2002; it was previously a part of Kupang Regency.

 In 1962, it was divided into 4 districts; West, East, South, and Central Rote.
 Later, in 1967 it was split into 8 districts to fulfill requirements to become an independent regency.
-This goal was finally realized in 2002 after central government pressurised by around 300 cultural figures from 19 traditional regions in the area.
+This goal was finally realized in 2002 after central government was pressurised by around 300 cultural figures from 19 traditional regions in the area.

 Infrastructure

-There are 542,48 kilometers of road in the regency, from which 314,745 kilometers have been paved with asphalt as of 2020.
-The regency is served by David Constantijn Saudale Airport with 1,200 meters of a single runway, located around 7 kilometers from the regency seat.
+There are 542.5 kilometres of road in the regency, from which 314.7 kilometres have been paved with asphalt as of 2020.
+The regency is served by David Constantijn Saudale Airport with 1,200 metres of a single runway, located around 7 kilometres from the regency seat.

 There are four ports in the regency, the biggest and busiest being Ba'a Port, which handled 55% of the region's ship traffic in 2019.
 Ba'a Port is also connected to president Joko Widodo's sea toll program route TL13 which aimed to reduce development and economic gap between isolated regions.
-Government of Indonesia also constructed a laboratorium and quarantine facility in the port in 2019 as part of massive expansions of the port.
+Government of Indonesia also constructed a laboratory and quarantine facility in the port in 2019 as part of massive expansions of the port.

-The regency has one regional hospital owned by government of the regency, in addition to 12 puskesmas, 381 healthcare centers, 14 maternity cottages, and four pharmacies.
+The regency has one regional hospital owned by government of the regency, in addition to 12 puskesmas (Community healthcare centre), 381 healthcare centers, 14 maternity cottages, and four pharmacies.
 The regional hospital, Ba'a Regional Hospital is located on regency seat.
 It is classified as D class hospital by Indonesian Ministry of Health.
-Education facilities in the regency consist of 65 kindergartens, 145 elementary schools, 53 junior highschools, 10 senior highschools, 5 vocational highschools, and one special education school.
+Education facilities in the regency consist of 65 kindergartens, 145 elementary schools, 53 junior high schools, 10 senior high schools, 5 vocational high schools, and one special education school.
 There's also one higher education institution, Nusa Lontar Rote University.

 There are exactly 456 Protestant churches, 13 Catholic churches, 11 mosques, and one Hindu temple.
 As of 2020, most of the regency has access to 4G internet services and other telecommunication services.
 The only fiber optic service provider in the regency is IndiHome, which is state-owned under Telkomsel.